FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/Step 1 Preparations/hardreqs.md

   Must-have dependencies to be able to install the list.
 ---

-<button onclick="window.location.href='https://beta.fgsmodlists.com/docs/living-skyrim/step-1-preparations/';" class="btn btn-primary">🡄 Step 1 - Preparations</button>
+<button onclick="window.location.href='https://beta.fgsmodlists.com/docs/living-skyrim/step-1-preparations/';" class="btn btn-primary">⮜ Step 1 - Preparations</button>
-<button onclick="window.location.href='https://beta.fgsmodlists.com/docs/living-skyrim/step-1-preparations/setup/';" class="btn btn-primary">1.2 - Steam, SSE, and Wabbajack Setup 🡆</button>
+<button onclick="window.location.href='https://beta.fgsmodlists.com/docs/living-skyrim/step-1-preparations/setup/';" class="btn btn-primary">1.2 - Steam, SSE, and Wabbajack Setup ⮞</button>

 The following are *absolutely required* to begin installation of Living Skyrim 4.
 These must all be installed and up to date before you begin.